libis/workflow/README.md

 * tasks: Array with task definitions of sub-tasks
 * options: Hash with additional task configuration options (see 'Tasks - Configuration' for more info)

-If 'class' is not present, the default '::LIBIS::Workflow::Task' with the given name will be instantiated, which simply iterates over the child items of the given work item and performs each sub-task on each of the child items.
+If 'class' is not present, the default '::Libis::Workflow::Task' with the given name will be instantiated, which simply iterates over the child items of the given work item and performs each sub-task on each of the child items.
 If a 'class' value is given, an instance of that class will be created and the task will be handed the work item to process on.
 See the chapter on 'Tasks' below for more information on tasks.